Konstantin8105/Contribution_Guide_RU/README.md

 Gerrit uses Google Accounts for authentication.
-If you don't have a Google Account, you can create an account which <a href="https://www.google.com/accounts/NewAccount">includes a new Gmail email account</a> or create an account associated <a href="https://accounts.google.com/SignUpWithoutGmail">with your existing email address</a>.
+If you don't have a Google Account, you can create an account which [includes a new Gmail email account](https://www.google.com/accounts/NewAccount) or create an account associated [with your existing email address](https://accounts.google.com/SignUpWithoutGmail).

 ### Step 1: Sign in to googlesource and generate a password

-Visit <a href="https://go.googlesource.com">go.googlesource.com</a> and click on "Generate Password" in the page's top right menu bar.
+Visit [go.googlesource.com](https://go.googlesource.com) and click on "Generate Password" in the page's top right menu bar.
 You will be redirected to accounts.google.com to sign in.

 ### Step 2: Run the provided script